mariadb-corporation/MaxScale/Reference/MaxBinlogCheck.md

 2015-09-08 10:11:08   > Transaction starts @ pos 572
 2015-09-08 10:11:08   Warning : pending transaction has been found.
 Setting safe pos to 572, current pos 16476284 2015-09-08 10:11:08   End of binlog file [mar-bin.000003] at 16476284.
-2015-09-08 10:11:08   Transaction Summary:
-			Description                   Total         Average             Max
-			No. of Transactions               0
 2015-09-08 10:11:08   Check retcode: 0, Binlog Pos = 572
 ```